Goat Breeds ~ How to Choose the Best One

 Nubian Goats

-Nubian goats are some of the best goats for milk that have a strikingly long history.
+Nubian goats are some of the best goats for milk.
 They were bred initially across the pond in England between 1920 and 1930, making them the most common goat to have on farms.

 Compared to Alpines, Nubian varieties produce milk with incredibly high-fat content, which can help you to make fattier ingredients, such as butter and cheese.